 - Suitable for 8 mm to 3/4 inch floor thickness

-- Solid steel constructions, built sturdy for heavy daily use
+- Best Pull and Pry Bar floor which Solid steel constructions, built sturdy for heavy daily use

 Professional Heavy Duty Pry Bar: It does not bend or break like the ones from the "kits" you can buy.
 Where those bend after just a few blows this one kept its shape.
 The only drawback for this product is the advertised "adjustable" feature.
 It adjusts by using one, two, or three magnets attached to the bottom of the bar to hold it level.
 The only problem is that what they call magnets are cheap pieces of material that cannot adhere to the metal bar.
 To keep these place I had to tape them on the bar.
 The attractions need to be much stronger — overall a right product without the adjustable "magnets."